JeroPluy/Automation_test_env/README.md

 > The application isn't fully implemented yet.
 If you want to try out its already implemented functionalities run the main.py in [/src/](https://github.com/JeroPluy/Automation_test_env/tree/main/src) after you completed the installation.

 To get to know more about each and every part of this repository, corresponding documentations can be used.
 Every file in this repository is documented right at the beginning (if possible) to make its purpose clear.
-Every folder is documented with either a `README.md` or an `__init__.py` (for python source code) or both, describing the content of the file/folder.
+Every directory is documented with either a `README.md` or an `__init__.py` (for python source code) or both, describing the content of the file/directory.

 ## Installation